 Fetal cells may influence a woman’s autoimmunity, although it’s not yet known if they are always beneficial.
 According to fascinating accounts in Do Chocolate Lovers Have Sweeter Babies?: The Surprising Science of Pregnancy, the more fetal cells there are in a woman’s body, the less likely she is to have conditions such as multiple sclerosis and rheumatoid arthritis.
 That’s not always the case.
-It’s thought that a mother’s body may battle those cells, thus promoting her own autoimmune disorders.
+It’s thought that sometimes a mother’s body may instead battle those cells, thus provoking autoimmune disorders.
 (Apparently family dynamics are complicated even at the cellular level.)

 There’s evidence that fetal cells provide some protection against certain cancers.
 For example, they’re much more prevalent in the breast tissue of healthy women than in those with breast cancer.
-And fetal cells can contribute stem cells, generate new neurons in the mother’s brain, even help to heal her heart.
+Fetal cells are less common in women who developed Alzheimer’s disease, suggesting they provide late-life protection.
+Fetal cells can contribute stem cells, generate new neurons in the mother’s brain, even help to heal her heart.
 Her heart!

 Look around at your family.
 Any woman who has ever been pregnant, even if she miscarried so early she never knew she was with child, is likely to be a microchimera (a person who carries the cells of another person).
 Fetal cells have the imprint of her child’s father and his ancestry.
 Fetal cells can be shared from one pregnancy to another, meaning the cells of older siblings may float within younger siblings.
 These cells are another reminder of the ways we are connected in a holographic universe.